Scholarship policies

 Award criteria

-The criteria for scholarships paid from endowed programs must comply with donor agreements.
-The school/college/department (s/c/d) is responsible for developing and documenting the criteria for awards paid from the endowed programs.
-The s/c/d that offers an award is responsible for ensuring recipients meet the criteria at the time of the offer.
-In addition to the award criteria, the s/c/d must retain the following information for three years minimum for audit purposes: selection process(es), award recipient(s), and all other related award information.
+The criteria for scholarships funded by endowed programs must comply with donor agreements.
+The school, college, or department (s/c/d) is responsible for developing and documenting these criteria.
+The s/c/d offering the award must ensure recipients meet the criteria at the time of the offer.
+In addition to the award criteria, the s/c/d must keep the following information for at least three years for audit purposes:

 Award selection and notification

-Each school/college/department must have a written selection process that includes eligibility criteria for each scholarship program administered.
-Each s/c/d must be able to provide written evidence, which may be subjective in nature, to support the rationale for selecting each recipient.
+Each school, college, or department (s/c/d) must have a written selection process that includes eligibility criteria for each scholarship program they manage.
+They must also be able to provide written evidence, to support the rationale for selecting each recipient.
 Units that make awards must:

 • Coordinate and maintain records of all applicants and the selection process for three (3) years;